Last Updated on 03/03/2025 by Claire Coney

 Dining Out with Your Dog in Greece

-Dining out with my dogs in Greece is a delightful dog-friendly experience.
-I love the alfresco style of the cafes and restaurants.
-Even in the winter, people prefer to eat and relax outside.
-If I am going to a new eatery, I always ask the owner before bringing my dog along.
-Often, the staff has offered my dogs water bowls, treats, and even special menus.
-However, canines are generally not permitted in restaurants or cafes except for service dogs or small dogs.
+Dining out with my dogs in Greece is a delightful experience, as many places are dog-friendly.
+I enjoy the outdoor seating at cafes and restaurants, and even in winter, people often prefer to eat and relax outside.
+Whenever I visit a new eatery, I always ask the owner for permission before bringing my dog.
+Typically, the staff is accommodating, offering my dogs water bowls, treats, and even special menus.
+However, it’s important to note that dogs are generally not allowed in restaurants or cafes, except for service dogs or small dogs.

 Dog-Friendly Accommodation in Greece

-Dog-friendly accommodation is not difficult to find in Greece.
-There are many options available, but you need to research and plan.
-Not all accommodation providers accept canines.
-The accommodation that does may have different policies on size, number, and breed.
-In Greece, extra fees usually apply.
-It is important to respect the rules and regulations of the place you are staying.
+Finding dog-friendly accommodation in Greece is quite achievable, as there are many options available.
+However, it’s important to conduct thorough research and plan ahead, as not all accommodation providers accept dogs.
+Those that do may have varying policies regarding size, number, and breed restrictions.
+Additionally, extra fees for pets are common in Greece.
+Always respect the rules and regulations of your chosen accommodation.
 There are several types of dog-friendly accommodation in Greece:

 Dog-Friendly Archaeological Sites in Greece